gandreadis/markdown-word-count/README.md

 python mwc.py myfile.md
 ```

-Since this script requires version 3, you might need to run that version specifically:
+Since this script requires version 3, you might need to run that version specifically, depending on your local setup:

 ```
 python3 mwc.py myfile.md